canonical/charmed-kubeflow-uats/README.md

    * Navigate to `Advanced options` > `Configurations`
    * Select all available configurations in order for Kubeflow integrations to work as expected
    * Launch the Notebook and wait for it to be created
-* Start a new terminal session and clone this repo locally:
+* From inside the Notebook, start a new terminal session and clone this repo locally:

    ```bash
    git clone https://github.com/canonical/charmed-kubeflow-uats.git